-We are very excited to have MAP assessments as a tool to keep improving our students' academic performance.
 MAP assessments are very valid and reliable and will be used as formative assessments.
 They will provide us with detailed diagnostic information that can be used to predict and measure student growth and drive instruction to meet the needs of all learners.
-Formative assessments have been shown (e.g. Hattie, 2009) to have the largest impact of any teaching strategy on student achievement so we recognize the value this test can provide to our school.
+Formative assessments have been shown to have the largest impact of any teaching strategy on student achievement so we recognize the value this test can provide to our school.